Demo

 Applying equity and social justice principles is a daily responsibility and a foundational expectation for all King County employees.
 In this role, you will apply equity and social justice principles that exemplify shared values, behaviors, and practices to all aspects of the work.

-• Use various tools, including project management software and office applications, to manage project timelines and deliverables.
+• Use various tools, including project management software, to manage project timelines and deliverables.

-• Apply a lens of innovation and continuous improvement to all projects, with a focus on sustainability and system improvement.
+• Apply a lens of innovation, efficiency, and continuous improvement to all projects.

 To be considered eligible for this role, applicants must possess these minimum qualifications:

-• Three (3) years of project or program management experience including initiating, planning, executing, and closing out projects to achieve specific goals OR equivalent knowledge/experience to be successful in this role.
+• Three (3) years of project or program management experience including initiating, planning, executing, and closing out projects to achieve specific goals.

-• Must be able to set priorities, meet deadlines, organize work assignments, and operate with strong attention to detail.
+• Proven ability to manage a wide variety of project types, including setting priorities, meeting deadlines, organizing work assignments, and maintaining strong attention to detail.

 • Experience identifying and implementing creative solutions to persistent problems.

-• Knowledge of equity and social Justice principles and an ability to effectively communicate on these topics.
+• Knowledge of equity and social justice principles and an ability to effectively communicate those principles in projects and initiatives.

 • Experience with the public sector, either through consulting or employment within a government agency.